solid/solidcommunity.net/NSS2CSS.md

 - for the solid community server the move from NSS to CSS has been supported by the Solid Community members since 2 years The idea was to replace NSS that dates a bit, by recently developped and better supported CSS, this does not mean that NSS is deprecated
 - On CSS some user experiences where considered to be a regression and CSS PIVOT flavour was made for that.
 Thanks to @michieldejong and testers
-- A migration script was proposed by @rubenVerborgh and served as basis for the solidcommunity.net migration @bourgeoa
+- A migration script was proposed by @RubenVerborgh and served as basis for the solidcommunity.net migration @bourgeoa